 If you still need a little help once in a while after using all of the suggestions above, try the following supplements that offer a safer, more natural alternative to narcotics.

-Lavender – The essential oil of this herb can be added to your nightly bath to relax and calm you, or you can simply open the bottle and inhale a bit of it right before bedtime.
+- Lavender: The essential oil of this herb can be added to your nightly bath to relax and calm you, or you can simply open the bottle and inhale a bit of it right before bedtime.
 It helps gently ease stress and relax.
-It must be genuine lavender essential oil be effective – NOT fragrance oil.
+It must be genuine lavender essential oil to be effective, not fragrance oil.

 What techniques do you use for insomniaSee results without voting